ExchangeUnion/docs/Market Maker Guide.md

-This guide is written for individuals and entities looking to run xud and become a market maker on OpenDEX.
-Occasional traders can use this guide to run xud to trade on OpenDEX.
+This guide is written for individuals and entities looking to run xud in order to become a market maker on OpenDEX.
+Traders can use this guide to run xud to trade on OpenDEX directly without involvement of any third party.

 # Prerequisites

 ## Two Modes

-1. **Light Setup**, using [Neutrino](https://github.com/lightninglabs/neutrino) and [Infura](https://infura.io/).
-This keeps the setup light, but is not fully trustless.
+1. **Light setup** using [Neutrino](https://github.com/lightninglabs/neutrino) and [Infura](https://infura.io/).
+This keeps the setup light-weight & cheap, but requires to trust entities like [Infura](https://infura.io/).
-2. **Full Setup**, using [bitcoind](https://github.com/bitcoin/bitcoin/), [litecoind](https://github.com/litecoin-project/litecoin) and [geth](https://github.com/ethereum/go-ethereum).
+2. **Full setup** using [bitcoind](https://github.com/bitcoin/bitcoin/), [litecoind](https://github.com/litecoin-project/litecoin) and [geth](https://github.com/ethereum/go-ethereum).
 Requires more resources and an SSD, but keeps the setup trustless.

 ## Three Networks

 1. **Simnet**.
 Status: `live` | Setup time: `~15 mins` | Required disk space: `<1 GB`

     Private chains which are maintained by Exchange Union.
 We’ll automatically open channels to you and push over some coins, you’ll be trading against our bots and anyone else running simnet.
-It’s the perfect play money playground to see how things work and play around with `xucli` commands.
+It’s the perfect playground to see how things work and get familiar with `xucli` commands.
 It’s easy: run the launch script, wait for about 15 minutes and you are ready to go. **You want to start with this!**

 2. **Testnet**.
-Status: `live` | Setup time (full): `5-24h` | Required disk space (full): `200 GB`
+Status: `live` | Setup time (full setup): `5-24h` | Required disk space (full setup): `200 GB`

     bitcoin testnet 3, litecoin testnet 4, ethereum ropsten.
 Faucets: [t-BTC](https://coinfaucet.eu/en/btc-testnet/), [t-LTC](https://faucet.xblau.com/), [t-ETH 1](https://faucet.ropsten.be/) & [2](https://faucet.metamask.io/).
 Quite a bit of manual work to be done here.
 If you need help or some channels with testnet coins, hit us up on [Discord](https://discord.gg/YgDhMSn)!

 3. **Mainnet**.
-Status: `live` | Setup time (full): `1-3 days` | Required disk space (full): `700 GB`
+Status: `live` | Setup time (full setup): `1-3 days` | Required disk space (full setup): `700 GB`

     The real deal.
 Only with #reckless hat.